L0ZPi3CK/Projects-Cpp/README.md

 - Using class templates
 - Template specialization

 I'm still learning sections 12-14.
-I've read theory, but I haven't practiced it yet.
+I went through the sample programs from the book, but I didn't use this knowledge in any of my programs.